arjunj132/dapp/README.md

 ██   ██ ██   ██ ██      ██
 ██████  ██   ██ ██      ██      </pre></div>

-**The Desktop APP programming language**
+**The Desktop APP tkinter thing**

-Welcome to DAPP, a python based language.
-You can create your own desktop app with dapp.
+Welcome to DAPP, a python-based thing based on tkinter.
+You can create your own really really simple tkinter app with dapp.

 ## Installation